colin-j-lee/Momentary-Profiles-Project/README.md

 ## Overview

-This repository contains all the code and resulting figures and tables of the Idiographic Facet Profiles Across Time project.
+This repository contains all the data, code, and resulting figures and tables of the Idiographic Facet Profiles Across Time project.

 ## Codebooks
 The codebooks providing informaiton on each variable for each sample are in the codebooks folder.
 These are also loaded and used in the analysis code below.